-Document a complete and legible H&P in the patient's medical record, written or EMR.
+The student document a complete and legible H&P in the patient's medical record, written or EMR.
 It should include a brief summary statement, which demonstrates that the student has synthesized the historical and physical exam data.
 The student should be able to complete a history and physical examination in one hour.
-Orally present the patient's data and synthesis in 10-15 minutes in a logical sequential fashion, demonstrating the student's understanding of the patient's basic disease process and its manifestations in their patient.
+Orally present the patient's data and synthesis in 10-15 minutes in a logical sequential fashion, demonstrating the student's understanding of the patient's basic disease process and its manifestations in his/her patient.